 Baby sleep routines: the facts and the fallacies

-The truth is that in this day and age, “routines” are a whole new kettle of fish (or babies) simply because of what we now know, largely through science, about the way baby sleep works.
+But in this day and age, “routines” are a whole new kettle of fish, simply because of what we now know, and what science tells us, about the way baby sleep works.
 So let's take a look at some common misconceptions surrounding "routines", or what we like to refer to as our Sleep Programs.

 What on earth IS a Sleep Program and how is it different to the routines of old?